Air International Uses Cloud PLM to Go from 0 to 60

-After a review of available solutions, Repetto recommended Air International choose Arena PLM from Arena Solutions for the following advantages:
+After a review of available solutions, Repetto recommended Air International choose Arena PLM from Arena for the following advantages:

 - Bill of materials (BOM) management functionality gives the entire design chain a unified view of all product design information.
 All the time.